 >>> from math import pi, e >>> pi 3.141592653589793 >>> e 2.718281828459045

-We can import all names(definitions) form a module using the following construct.
+We can import all names(definitions) from a module using the following construct.

-# import all names form # the standard module math from math import * print("The value of pi is", pi)
+# import all names from the standard module math from math import * print("The value of pi is", pi)

 We imported all the definitions from the math module.
 This makes all names except those beginnig with an underscore, visible in our scope.

 Importing everything with the asterisk (*) symbol is not a good programming practice.
 This can lead to duplicate definitions for an identifier.
 It also hampers the readability of our code.

 While importing a module, Python looks at several places.
 Interpreter first looks for a built-in module then (if not found) into a list of directories defined in

 PYTHONPATH(an environment variable with a list of directory).

 >>> import sys >>> sys.path ['', 'C:\\Python33\\Lib\\idlelib', 'C:\\Windows\\system32\\python33.zip', 'C:\\Python33\\DLLs', 'C:\\Python33\\lib', 'C:\\Python33', 'C:\\Python33\\lib\\site-packages']

 We can add modify this list to add our own path.